-When you're promised a "rate lock" from the lender, it means that you are guaranteed to keep a certain interest rate over a certain number of days while you work on the application process.
-This prevents you from going through your whole application process and learning at the end that your interest rate has risen higher.
+When you are promised a "rate lock" from a lender, it means that you are guaranteed to get a set interest rate over a determined period while you work on the application process.
+This ensures that your interest rate won't rise as you are working through the application process.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.